Two new PDFs are now available in our downloads archive.

 At the Ness of Brodgar excavation site we have pieced together a biography that spans millennia – from traces of Mesolithic activity to the site’s Neolithic heyday, through to the… Read more

-Last year we congratulated Martha Johnson, our resident geologist, for gaining her PhD for her thesis entitled Rock matters: A geological basis for understanding the rock at the Ness of… Read more
+Dr Martha Johnson's PhD Thesis - Rock matters: A geological basis for understanding the rock at the Ness of Brodgar - is now available online.
+Read more

 A summary of last season’s work at the Ness is among the many articles featured in the new 2020 Orkney Archaeology Society annual review.